Fajita Veggies (Chipotle Copycat Recipe)

 • Onion – Again you can use any color of onion here.
 Red onion adds lots of nice color and has a slightly milder flavor, but I often use white or yellow onions as well.

 • Ground cumin & dried oregano – are the traditional spices added to fajita veggies, and I like to add just a touch.
 Feel free to adjust the spices to your taste!
-We both prefer to add a small amount of these spices to enhance the flavor, but still keep the peppers and onions the main focus.
+We both prefer to add a small amount of these spices to enhance the flavor but still keep the peppers and onions the main focus.

 • Avocado oil is what I love to use when I’m cooking over high heat, but you can use any cooking oil that you like.
+Olive oil also works too.

-Ok… let’s make this recipe step by step:
+Let’s make this recipe step by step

 All the ingredients for the Fajita Veggies on a wooden cutting board.